 - 1. AS1s and AS3s must be placed in the filing box in EOC.
-The box will be collected daily (Monday to Friday) and taken to Operational Information & Archives Department at Bow for processing and filing. - 2.
-Staples or paperclips must not be used on the forms. - 3.
-The forms must not leave the control room until they are collected by a designated person for delivery to Bow.
+The box will be collected daily (Monday to Friday) and taken to Operational Information & Archives Department for processing and filing. - 3.
+The forms must not leave the control room until they are collected by a designated person for delivery to MI.
 If there are any requests from an outside agency regarding these forms, section 2.10 of this procedure should be adhered to. - 4.
-AS1s with handwritten information recorded on them are filed chronologically. - 5.
+AS1s are filed chronologically. - 5.
 AS3s are filed in alphabetical order by date of travel and patient surname - 6.
-Retention and Disposal: It is the responsibility of the Operational Information & Archives Manager to ensure that: - Original copies are transferred onto microfilm and then securely destroyed. - The microfilms are stored for 25 years in the Management Information Department, then reviewed and securely destroyed if no longer required.
+Retention and Disposal: It is the responsibility of the Operational Information & Archives Manager to ensure that: - Original copies are transferred onto CD and then securely destroyed. - The CDs are stored for 25 years in the Management Information Department, then reviewed and securely destroyed if no longer required.